staticpagesjs/core/README.md

 });

-// Generate every document type as a page. generate({
+// Generate every document type as a page.
+// One route equals one batch of similar pages. generate({
     from: {
         cwd: 'pages',
         pattern: '**/*.md',
     },
 }, {
+    // Any Iterable or AsyncIterable also accepted here
     from: [
         { title: 'About', url: 'about', body: 'About us content' }, { title: 'Privacy', url: 'privacy', body: 'Privacy content' },